The Corporate Tax Planning Law Review: Switzerland

 Switzerland tax law does not permit consolidated taxation for corporate income tax purposes.
 This means that each legal entity is treated as an independent entity and must comply with the 'dealing at arm's length' principle.

-Based on this rule, Swiss tax authorities can correct intra-group transactions that are not at arm's length.
+On the basis of this rule, Swiss tax authorities can correct intra-group transactions that are not at arm's length.
 When a transaction does not respect the arm's-length price, the difference between the price paid and the arm's-length price is treated as a constructive dividend and the taxable income is adjusted.
 The arm's-length principle is also applicable when choosing the method to determine the mark-up.

 In assessing whether an intra-group transaction is at arm's length, the Swiss tax authorities follow the OECD Transfer Pricing Guidelines.
 It is possible to request an advance pricing agreement from the Swiss tax authorities; the competent authority is the State Secretariat for International Financial Matters.